Design Your Drexel

 - No exceptions will be made for students who miss the deadline.

-Drexel students who wish to apply for Design Your Drexel MUST submit an application, recommendation form, and resume by 5 p.m., Tuesday, August 1, 2017.
+Drexel students who wish to apply for Design Your Drexel MUST submit an application and resume by 5 p.m., Monday, August 7, 2017 (deadline extended!).